 Panorama is an option for administrative ease and is the best practice for managing the firewalls.
 It is not required to manage the auto scaling tier of VM-Series firewalls deployed in this solution.

-If you want to use Panorama, you can either a Panorama virtual appliance on AWS or use an M-Series appliance or a Panorama virtual appliance inside your corporate network.
+If you want to use Panorama, you can either use an M-Series appliance or a Panorama virtual appliance on a VMware ESXi server inside your corporate network.

 To successfully register the firewalls with Panorama, you must collect the following details:

 In order to reduce the cost and scale limits of using Elastic IP addresses, the firewalls do not have public IPs.
 If you are not using Panorama to manage the firewalls, you must deploy a jump server (a bastion host with an EIP address) that attaches to the Untrust subnet within the VPC to enable SSH and/or HTTPS access to the VM-Series firewalls.
 By default, this solution includes an AWS NAT gateway that the firewalls use to initiate outbound requests for retrieving updates, connecting to Panorama, and publishing metrics to AWS CloudWatch.